“I cut myself because you wouldn’t let me cry.

 There has been a sharp increase in people who self-harm in the past few years.
 It seems to have become a trend, a coping mechanism of the youth today.
 During a recent survey done by the Bureau of Youth Research at UNISA, secondary schools pupils in South Africa were asked if they know of someone who self-harms , and 70 -80% have indicated that they do know of someone who does.
 It also seems to be a predominantly teen thing.
 Reasons for self-harm are a chaotic home environment, sexual abuse and overuse of internet technology.

 When you feel no pleasure anymore, because too little dopamine is released, it is called anhedonia.
 When kids start cutting, to try and feel something, another neurotransmitter is released – endorphin.
 The pain from cutting makes the brain sense injury and floods their system with endorphins, which acts as a natural pain reliever.
 It is not as powerful as dopamine and the high they get quickly dissipates.
 Then they have to cut again, and again, and again.
 Cutting eventually becomes more extreme, deeper and they draw blood.
 Some cut all the way to the bone after a while to get the endorphin release.
 The top three reasons for digital anhedonia is watching pornography, playing social video games and internet surfing.

-The are certain people who often self harm, for example young women, prisoners, people who have been abused in any way, refugees, people who have experienced trauma (rape/war), people who are discriminated against (homosexuality/ albinism), and young people who self harm as a group.
+The are certain people who often self harm, for example teens, young women, prisoners, people who have been abused in any way, refugees, people who have experienced trauma (rape/war), people who are discriminated against (homosexuality/ albinism), and young people who self harm as a group.

 What is the effect of self-harm?

 For persons with emotional problems, self-injury has an effect similar to cocaine and other drugs that release endorphin’s to create a feel-good feeling.
 Self-harm can become impulsive behaviour that is difficult to control or stop.
 You can get addicted to self-harm.
 A behavior that starts as an attempt to feel more in control can end up controlling you.